max630/git-push-update/README.md

 **`--host=<type>`** - name of "remote" for merge message.
 Should indicate the current repository.
 For collaboration in a project with several people it can be your nickname for example.
 By default hostname is used.

+**`--dest=<dest>`** - remote branch to push to, as remote reference (like `origin/master` or `refs/remotes/origin/master`).
+Must have tracking branch which contains the commits you are going to push.
+This prevents rebasing and merging to wrong remote branch, which would be very damaging because whole content of current branch would go there.

 ##CVCS vs `push-update`

 Some kind of cheatsheet which provides analogs for centralized VCS, svn here for example which should be most familiar for everybody.